heygrady/react-redux-notes/react-redux-starter-kit-todos.md

 # React Redux Starter Kit Todos Tutorial
 This is my example of using [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit) and [redux-cli](https://github.com/SpencerCDixon/redux-cli) to replicate [the Todos app from the Redux manual](http://redux.js.org/docs/basics/ExampleTodoList.html).
-I'll go through how I wish the CLI worked because in many places the CLI doesn't match the recommended way to develop a proper app.
-Or... it doesn't yet support routes or the [fractal design pattern](https://github.com/davezuko/react-redux-starter-kit/wiki/Fractal-Project-Structure) of routes.
-This is partially because the [blueprints included with react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit/tree/master/blueprints) don't include routes.
-Partially because [you can't add a `--path` option](https://github.com/SpencerCDixon/redux-cli/issues/72) (like `redux g module myName --path routes/my-route`) with redux-cli yet.
+I'll go through how I wish the CLI worked because in many places the CLI doesn't doesn't yet support the [fractal design pattern](https://github.com/davezuko/react-redux-starter-kit/wiki/Fractal-Project-Structure) of routes.
+This is partially because the [default blueprints included with react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit/tree/master/blueprints) don't include routes.
+Partially because [you can't use a `--path` option](https://github.com/SpencerCDixon/redux-cli/issues/72) (like `redux g module myName --path routes/my-route`) with redux-cli yet.
 It's probably worse that *components*, *containers* and *modules* are called *dumb*, *smart* and *duck* in the default blueprints.
 But we can fix that ourselves for our own projects.

 ## This is a hands-on tutorial
 I'm going to write this as if you have your command line open (you should [probably](http://apple.stackexchange.com/questions/25143/what-is-the-difference-between-iterm2-and-terminal) be using [iTerm2](https://www.iterm2.com/) and you're following along.
 This document is designed for getting you up to speed on the react-redux-starter-kit ecosystem.
 There *will be* other articles if you're interested in [writing an app with sagas](./redux-sagas-todos.md) or [connecting sagas to an api](./redux-sagas-data.md).